Quantum-Accelerators/quacc/docs/install/install.md

 !!!
 Tip

     Everything beyond this point in the installation guide is to add on useful features to quacc.
-So, if you are just getting started, check out the [Quacc Basics](../user/basics.md) page.
+So, if you are just getting started, check out the [User Guide](../user/recipes_intro.md) page.
 Then come back to installing additional features as you need them.

 ## Optional Dependencies